nodejs/node/doc/guides/commit-queue.md

 if the last CI failed.

 The script removes the `commit-queue` label.
 It then runs `git node land`, forwarding stdout and stderr to a file.
-If any errors happens, `git node land --abort` is run, and then a `commit-queue-failed` label is added to the PR, as well as a comment with the output of `git node land`.
+If any errors happen, `git node land --abort` is run, and then a `commit-queue-failed` label is added to the PR, as well as a comment with the output of `git node land`.